Learn to Hunt

 Honey Creek is a great place for picnics and larger gatherings.
 Open Picnic Shelters are located at scenic points overlooking the lake and may be reserved online through the park reservation system.

 Honey Creek is a favorite camping destination.
 There are a myriad modern campsites with showers, rest rooms and a trailer dump station.
 Some of the sites have full recreation vehicle hookups (sewer, water, electricity), and most are equipped with electricity only.
-Electricity is available year-round in the campground and the shower building is heated in the winter.
+Electricity is available year-round in the campground.
 The full hookups, however, are closed during the winter.
 Advance campsite reservations can be booked through the park reservation system.
 One fourth of the campsites are still available on a first-come, first-serve basis.

 The rustic pine log camper cabins offer visitors a sense of pioneer lifestyle.
 The cabins have electricity, a covered porch and basic furnishings.
 Visitors must provide their own bedding, towels, cooking utensils and other camping items.
 Cabins are located near the campgrounds so cabin users will have use of the shower and toilet facilities.
 The cabins can be reserved online through the park reservation system.